Stretz/wss-aura/README.md

 ---

-If you experience issues or have questions, contact a server a
+If you experience issues or have questions, contact a server administrator.